DTegano/NHL-Prediction-using-Machine-Learning/README.md

 <img src = "https://user-images.githubusercontent.com/39016197/88880951-4eee9600-d1eb-11ea-8b6a-0833311c804e.png" width = 450 height = 320>

 You may notice that the variables are a little different than the logistic regression.
 While the goals, shots and corsi variables are all the same, this model actually improved by adding a few of the "against" statistics - such as corsi against, shots against, and penalty minutes against.
 To me, these are variables that should be included in the model (as well as the other 47 variables I went through the trouble of collecting) since the first two variables are defensive weaknesses while the penalty minutes against opens up more power play opportunities for scoring.
 Nonetheless, these are the variables that work best with this model.
-Even normalizing and scaling the data couldn't yield better results.
 After many attempts, I couldn't get the SVM to even beat the logistic regression.
 On to the Neural Network.

 # Neural Network